We improved safety, drainage and the look and feel of the area to make Beresfield's local centre a more inviting place

 Beresfield Local Centre was one of the first centres to be renewed in 2018/19 as part of our local centres program.
 Our upgrade delivered major improvements to the drainage, stormwater system, roads, pathways and lighting in the local centre, while keeping the area's character.

-A community celebration was held to mark the completion of the works for Beresfield Local Centre on 20 September 2019.
+A community celebration was held to mark the completion of the upgrade on 20 September 2019.

 In developing the project we worked with local businesses and residents to develop a public domain plan for the infrastructure works for the centre, as well as placemaking consultation with the community to come up with ideas for the area on the corner of Beresford and Lawson Avenues.

 - A 40km/h zone and associated traffic calming devices to reduce speed and increase safety.